 ABOUT THIS SERIES

-Nearly 5,000 babies have been born affected by drugs in Maine in the past five years.
-These innocent victims are caught in a crisis that is marked by suffering and strained hospitals and state resources.
+Nearly 5,000 babies were born affected by drugs in Maine from 2013-2017.
+These innocent victims have been caught in a crisis marked by suffering and strained hospitals and state resources.
 This series of often gut-wrenching stories examines the challenges within this sad reality.

 Nearly three drug-affected babies were born each day in Maine from 2013-2017, severely taxing hospitals, the foster care system and other resources.